ProxyCode1010/Cattle_and_Buffalo_Breed_Classifier/README.md

-# 🐄 Indian Cattle & Buffalo Breed Recognition
+# 🐄 Indian Cattle & Buffalo Breed Classifier

 An **AI-powered system** that predicts the breed of cattle or buffalo from an uploaded image.